pydicom/pydicom/doc/tutorials/pixel_data/compressing.rst

     >>> ds.compress(RLELossless, encoding_plugin='pylibjpeg')

-The plugins available for each encoder are listed in the :mod:`API reference<pydicom.pixels.encoders>` for the encoder type.
+The plugins available for each encoder are listed in the :doc:`API reference</reference/pixels.encoders>` for the encoder type.

 Implicitly changing the compression on an already compressed dataset is not currently supported, however it can still be done explicitly by decompressing